ESP - Compliance Scope

 The ability to meet IT security compliance requirements provides your company with many critical business advantages.
 But those advantages also come with the increased operational costs and complexity.
 Not being able to continuously maintain and demonstrate proper levels of compliance increases the risk of liability in case of a breach.
 But can these compliance goals be met while keeping the costs and liability risks at the absolute minimum?

-Compliance Scope is those parts of your IT environment that must meet the control objectives outlined in the compliance standards.
+Compliance Scope is defined by those parts of your IT environment that must meet the control objectives outlined in the compliance standards your organization is required or has decided to implement.
 If your network does not have clear and strong boundaries separating various network environments, your entire network may be in-scope, and therefore must meet all control objectives, including (potentially) ancillary requirements such as application security testing, penetration testing, etc. This is not desirable, but it can be remedied.

 Managing compliance scope with Elemental